liflab/beepbeep-3-book/markdown/advanced/README.md

 ![Reading characters from the standard input.](ReadStdin.png)

 In this picture, the leftmost processor is the [`StreamReader`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/io/StreamReader.html).
 As you can see, <!--\index{StreamReader@\texttt{StreamReader}} it-->it<!--/i--> takes its input from the standard input; note how its left-hand side input has the "funnel" shape that represents system streams (and not BeepBeep pipes).
-A similar comment can be done for the <!--\index{Print@\texttt{Print}} \texttt{Print}-->`Print`<!--/i--> processor, which we have seen earlier.
+A similar comment can be made for the <!--\index{Print@\texttt{Print}} \texttt{Print}-->`Print`<!--/i--> processor, which was seen earlier.
 It receives input events, but as far as BeepBeep is concerned, does not produce any output events.
 Rather, it sends whatever it receives to the "outside world", this time through the `stdout` system stream.
-This is also what does the `Print` processor in examples from the previous chapters; however, the "stdout" output which was implicit in those examples is written here explicitly in the drawing.
+This is also what the `Print` processor does in examples from the previous chapters; however, the "stdout" output which was implicit in those examples is explicitly written here, in the diagram.

-You can compile this program as a runnable JAR file (e.g. `read-stdin.jar`) and try it out on the command line.
+This program can be compiled as a runnable JAR file (e.g. `read-stdin.jar`) and tried out on the command line.
 Suppose you type:

 ```
 $ java -jar read-stdin.jar
 ```

-Nothing happens; however, if you type a few characters and press `Enter`, you should see the program reprint exactly what you typed (followed by a comma, as the `Print` processor is instructed to insert one between each event).
+Nothing happens; however, by typing a few characters and pressing `Enter`, one should see the program reprint exactly what was typed (followed by a comma, as the `Print` processor is instructed to insert one between each event).

 Let's try something slightly more interesting.
-If you are at a Unix-like command prompt, you can create a [named pipe](https://en.wikipedia.org/wiki/Named_pipe).
+At a Unix-like command prompt, one can create a [*named pipe*](https://en.wikipedia.org/wiki/Named_pipe) using a command called `mkfifo`.
 Let us create one with the <!--\index{named pipe} name-->name<!--/i--> `mypipe`:

 ```
 $ mkfifo mypipe